A Community Committed to Healthy Development

 Camp Office Building

 Upper Elementary Building

-Students who are not fully vaccinated (or have not received at least one dose for those students who are under the age of 5 years) by the start of the school year or who do not have qualifying exemption will not be able to continue with enrollment here at Barrie School per our school policy.
+Students who are not fully vaccinated by the start of the school year or who do not have a qualifying exemption, will not be able to continue with enrollment at Barrie School per school policy.

 Those who qualify for a religious or medical exemption must submit documentation two weeks prior to the start of school to allow time for a review of the exemption forms.